MuzzammilShah/Road-to-GPT/docs/Makemore-part3/index.md

 # **LANGUAGE MODEL - 3**

-??? info
-    This implementation is currently ongoing.
-The lecture notes and notebooks will be added as I complete each SET.
-Stay tuned!

-    !!! note "Update"
-        SET-A Lecture notes along with the notebooks have been added.

 ## Introduction

 Welcome to my documentation for **Makemore Part 3** from Andrej Karpathy's Neural Networks: Zero to Hero series.
 This section focuses on the intricacies of **activations, gradients, and the introduction of Batch Normalization** in the context of training deep neural networks.
 Here, I’ve compiled my notes and insights from the lecture to serve as a reference for understanding these critical concepts and their practical applications.